 Video of the Day

 Apple cider vinegar is used in many applications as a home remedy due to its natural anti-fungal properties.
-Many people suffering from ringworm infections apply apple cider vinegar topically to the affected area, using a cotton ball, several times a day.
+Many people with ringworm infections apply apple cider vinegar topically to the affected area, using a cotton ball, several times a day.
 According to the Grupocompostela Health University website, treating ringworm with apple cider vinegar can eliminate the fungal infection.

 Applying apple cider vinegar to a ringworm infection may cause a slight stinging sensation at first.
 After repeated applications, topically applied apple cider vinegar will relieve any itching associated with a fungal infection.
 As the apple cider vinegar kills off skin fungus, the peeling and flaking skin caused by the infection will lessen and eventually disappear.